Gravitational Redshift for Rapidly Rotating Neutron Stars: Introduction

 One method for estimating the radius is through the observation of X-rays emitted from the neutron star's surface.
 Photons travel to the observer on curved paths that sample the neutron star's gravitational field.
 Additionally, the photon's energy changes due to the change in the gravitational potential and the relative motion between the emitting region and the observer.
 These relativistic effects leave signatures in the observed X-rays that can allow estimations of the neutron star's mass and radius.
 This type of methodology has been used to constrain the masses and radii through spectral timing observations of pulsed emission from spots by the NICER X-ray telescope \citep{2019bBogdanov}.
 Observations of the X-ray spectrum of unpulsed emission by the Chandra and XMM-Newton telescopes have also been used to constrain the masses and radii of some neutron stars in quiescent low-mass X-ray binaries (qLMXBs) \citep{2018Steiner} and type I X-ray burst sources \citep{2017A&A...608A..31Nattila}.

 Given a set of neutron star properties, such as spin frequency, mass, radius, atmosphere model, observer inclination angle, and a set of spot sizes, shapes, locations, and temperatures, it is possible to solve the relativistic stellar structure equations and geodesic equations to predict the X-ray flux that would be measured by an observer \citep{2007ApJ...654..458Cadeau}.
 However, the first principle construction of the X-ray flux as done by \cite{2007ApJ...654..458Cadeau} is computationally expensive, so approximation schemes are introduced to make the inverse problem (the determination of the star's parameters from the observed flux) tractable.
 The simplest approximation scheme is the Schwarzschild plus Doppler (SD) approximation which includes the Doppler shifts caused by the star's rotation \citep{1998ApJ...499L..37Miller,2003Poutanen}.
 In the SD approximation, the gravitational light-bending and redshift are included using the Schwarzschild metric as though the star were not rotating.
-Meanwhile, the SD approximation includes the most important rotational effect, the Doppler shift and beaming as though the star does not have a gravitational field.
+Meanwhile, the SD approximation includes the most important rotational effects: the Doppler shift and beaming.

 \citet{2007ApJ...654..458Cadeau} showed that the SD approximation is a good approximation for very slow rotation, but that the deformation of the surface into an oblate spheroid for moderate rotation rates affects the observed flux.
-This motivated the development of the Oblate Schwarzschild (OS) approximation \citep{2007Morsink} which takes into account the changes in the allowed initial photon directions caused by the non-spherical shape by embedding the oblate shape in the Schwarzschild metric, leading to an easily implemented computationally cheap approximation that is similar to the SD approximation with the same photon deflections, and gravitational and Doppler shifts.
+This motivated the development of the Oblate Schwarzschild (OS) approximation \citep{2007Morsink} which takes into account the changes in the allowed initial photon directions caused by the non-spherical shape by embedding the oblate shape in the Schwarzschild metric, leading to an easily implemented computationally-cheap approximation that is similar to the SD approximation with the same photon deflections, and gravitational and Doppler shifts.
 Further analysis \citep{2019bBogdanov} has shown that the correction terms due to the OS are large enough that they should be included in the analysis of the rotation-powered pulsars (that spin with rates $\sim 200 - 350 $Hz) observed by NICER.